 How many General Education electives do I need to take?

-Students in diploma programs are required to take four General Education courses.
+Students in diploma programs are required to take three General Education courses.
 General Education courses are grouped into three broad categories:

 - Arts and Humanities (GHUM)